BratYanek/Video_processing/README.md

     - z visualized as a 25

 ## Database
-Currently, there are approximately 150 images per letter in the training database.
+Currently in the stage of gathering screenshots to evaluate how accuracy improves with changes to the database.
+At this moment 150 screenshots per letter.